silentorb/imp_cpp/README.md

 "simple is simplified simplified, and imp is simplified simple"

+or

+"simple is simpler than simplified, and imp is simpler than simple"

 Imp is a humble language, which means:

 * Imp exists to serve C++ (and the Overlord), not the other way around.